 - Admissions to the hospital

 - Telephone consultations

-The Documentation Table
+The Notes Table

 A system may have a table that stores notes that caregivers write to document a patient encounter.
 It may have a field that stores a large amount of free text to be displayed in an application, possibly using HTML or other formatting.

 This contains industry specified codes and descriptions for every condition, disease, or disorder imaginable.
 Like the medication formulary, this data is almost always downloaded from an outside data provider.
 The most popular one is Intelligent Medical Objects (IMO).